ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 - [x] $n \log n$

 ::: hints
-- Insertion Sort's implementation is made up of two nested for loops.
+- Insertion sort's implementation is made up of two nested for loops.
 - The outer for loop is executed $n-1$ times.
 - The inner for loop is executed $i$ times.
 - The total cost is the sum of $i$'s for $i$ goes from 1 to $n$.